dylanpieper/ShinySurveyJS-Template/readme.md

 ## Overview

 ShinySurveyJS integrates the front-end flexibility of the [SurveyJS](https://surveyjs.io/) Javascript library with the back-end capabilities of [Shiny](https://shiny.posit.co/) to plug-in to a database and create dynamic survey user experiences.
-While there are excellent Shiny survey packages like [surveydown](https://github.com/surveydown-dev/surveydown) and [shinysurveys](https://github.com/jdtrat/shinysurveys), they build the UI in Shiny and are limited to a single survey per server.
+While there are excellent Shiny survey packages like [surveydown](https://github.com/surveydown-dev/surveydown) and [shinysurveys](https://github.com/jdtrat/shinysurveys), they build the UI in R and are limited to a single survey per server.

 ## SurveyJS